The dashboard is the backend interface for managing the store. That includes the

 max_revenueof the hourly order revenue sum,

-y-rangeas the labeling for the y-axis in a template and
+y-rangeas the labelling for the y-axis in a template and

-order_total_hourly, a list of properties for hourly chunks. segments defines the number of labeling segments used for the y-axis when generating the y-axis labels (default=10).
+order_total_hourly, a list of properties for hourly chunks. segments defines the number of labelling segments used for the y-axis when generating the y-axis labels (default=10).